mohammedghanicode/Newmanator/README.md

 If you use **Postman + Newman** for API testing, you already know the pain of juggling multiple JSON or HTML reports.
 **Newmanator** takes care of that — automatically.

-Just **run one PowerShell script**, pick your zipped Newman reports, and boom 💥 — a neat `summary.html` report opens right in your browser.
+Just **run one PowerShell script**, pick your zipped Newman reports, — and a neat `summary.html` report opens right in your browser.

 ---